Kallahan23/dynamic-grid/README.md

 - `grid.alt.component.html`
 - `grid.alt.component.scss`

-The first 2 files (without the .alt) are my main implementation of the template.
+The first two files (without the .alt) are my main implementation of the template.
 The .alt files are an alternative implementation which don't use CSS grid, but rather use an HTML table only.

 I was experimenting with different approaches to see which would turn out best.